ME 755-756 - Senior Design Project

 QuadSat B for the NASA Magnetospheric MultiScale (MMS) Mission

-As a part of a NASA Magnetospheric MultiScale Mission funded research project, our task was to design an autonomous flight controller capable of stabilizing a quadrotor.
+As part of a NASA Magnetospheric MultiScale Mission funded research project, the senior project team was tasked to design an autonomous flight controller capable of stabilizing a quadrotor.
 In designing the controller, a range of topics and fields were reviewed and studied including control methods, spacecraft dynamics, Euler angles, micro-controllers, sensing equipment, and navigation.
 The primary controlling method used linear quadratic regulator (LQR) paired with the kinematic and dynamic equations.
 An Arduino micro-controller was used to implement the designed controller and in turn provide the specific thrust output necessary for each of the four motors.
 Sensor feedback was essential in determining state errors and providing the proper response from the compensator.
 Sensing equipment included a 9-degree-of-freedom inertial measurement unit (IMU) and ultrasonic transmitters and receivers.
-One of the many challenges we faced was the electrical engineering aspects of the project, in that our team consisted of purely mechanical engineers.

 UNH LunaCats - NASA Lunabotics Mining Competition